 As I watched the trailer for the final season of “Fringe“, I started tearing up.
-To say that I am a fan is a huge understatement, yet I still had to laugh at myself, and figured it was just more proof that I am a genuine nerd.
-But I soon learned that I am not the only one who was moved by this incredible show.
+To say that I am a fan is a huge understatement, yet I still had to laugh at myself, and figured this was just more proof that I am a genuine nerd.
+I soon learned that I am not the only one who was moved by this incredible show.
 Shortly after the cast took the stage, hundreds of fans in the audience held up sheets of paper with a white tulip drawing.
 And when describing their favorite scenes on the show that they themselves weren’t in, Jasika Nicole, Anna Torv, and even Lance Reddick were moved to tears.

 @FraggleBerlin asks “What did they feel when the fans held up the sheets with white tulips?”

 J.H.
 Wyman: “That meant a great deal to me personally because that image came to me in a dream.
 I was trying very hard to get what was in my head on to the page, and I think I did.
 It meant hope, and that it’s okay.
 It was this concept of I don’t know what the hell is wrong with the world but there is some method of peace that I can find, and belief in something good.
 I was really adamant about getting that out.
 So I was very moved because what started as something in my imagination has touched people.
 It was beautiful.”